LairdCP/zephyr_boards/bt6x0/doc/bt6x0.rst

 and :ref:`application_run` for more details); however, the standard debugging targets are not currently available.

-The BT6x0 features a 10 way socket for connection of a programmer/debugger, with pinout as follows.
+The BT6x0 features a 10 way header, J3, for connection of a programmer/debugger, with pinout as follows.

 +-----------+------------+----------------------+